labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step10.md

 previous iteration of loop
 ```

 The code is trying to pass `receiver` to multiple `Worker` instances.
-This
-won’t work, as you’ll recall from Chapter 16: the channel implementation that
-Rust provides is multiple _producer_, single _consumer_.
-This means we can’t
-just clone the consuming end of the channel to fix this code.
-We also don’t
-want to send a message multiple times to multiple consumers; we want one list
-of messages with multiple `Worker` instances such that each message gets
+This won't work, as you'll recall from Chapter 16: the channel implementation that Rust provides is multiple _producer_, single _consumer_.
+This means we can't just clone the consuming end of the channel to fix this code.
+We also don't want to send a message multiple times to multiple consumers; we want one list of messages with multiple `Worker` instances such that each message gets processed once.
-processed once.

-Additionally, taking a job off the channel queue involves mutating the
-`receiver`, so the threads need a safe way to share and modify `receiver`;
-otherwise, we might get race conditions (as covered in Chapter 16).
+Additionally, taking a job off the channel queue involves mutating the `receiver`, so the threads need a safe way to share and modify `receiver`; otherwise, we might get race conditions (as covered in Chapter 16).

-Recall the thread-safe smart pointers discussed in Chapter 16: to share
-ownership across multiple threads and allow the threads to mutate the value, we
-need to use `Arc<Mutex<T>>`.
-The `Arc` type will let multiple `Worker`
-instances own the receiver, and `Mutex` will ensure that only one `Worker` gets
-a job from the receiver at a time.
-Listing 20-18 shows the changes we need to
+Recall the thread-safe smart pointers discussed in Chapter 16: to share ownership across multiple threads and allow the threads to mutate the value, we need to use `Arc<Mutex<T>>`.
+The `Arc` type will let multiple `Worker` instances own the receiver, and `Mutex` will ensure that only one `Worker` gets a job from the receiver at a time.
+Listing 20-18 shows the changes we need to make.
-make.

 Filename: `src/lib.rs`